The main difference is that round 2 will be smaller with fewer programmes available and fewer interview centres.

 Because of the overlap between the two rounds, at the beginning of round 2 we will only be able to give an estimate of whether a region will have vacancies available.

-When clearing closes - we will be able to give a more accurate summary of regional participation and availability of programmes; although this will not be until applications for round 2 close.
+When round 1 closes - we will be able to give a more accurate summary of the availability of programmes.
 However, please note that there are no guarantees of accuracy, as post numbers are subject to change during the round.
 If a region has no vacancies at the start of the round, it is possible they will add some during the process if any become available.
 Therefore, the only way to be in contention for posts which may arise later in the round is to submit an application.

 What we will publish is: